-In the Final EIS, DOE decided to reveal the routes used for risk and impact analysis.
-The DOE national map of highway routes is shown in Exhibit A. These routes were generated by the HIGHWAY computer model, and generally represent the quickest truck travel routes consistent with the current Federal routing regulations (HM-164).
-DOE refers to these as "representative routes."
-However, with two exceptions, DOE's cross-country routes agree with the highway routes identified in previous routing studies by DOE and Nevada contractors.
+The FEIS truck routes were generated by the HIGHWAY computer model, and generally represent the quickest truck travel routes consistent with the current Federal routing regulations (HM-164).
+DOE refers to these as "representative" routes.
+[FEIS, p.
+6-5] However, with two exceptions, DOE's cross-country routes agree with the highway routes identified in previous routing studies by DOE and Nevada contractors.
 Absent additional state designation of preferred alternatives or DOE policy decisions, we believe that these are the most likely highway routes to Nevada, with two notable exceptions.

 In between publication of the Draft and Final EISs, the State of Colorado exercised its authority under U.S. DOT regulations to prohibit SNF and HLW shipments on I-70 west of Denver.
 Colorado took this action to avoid shipments through the Eisenhower and Glenwood Tunnels.
 Under the Colorado designation, shipments would be diverted north or south on I-25.
 Nevada routing analyses show that the new preferred route to Yucca Mountain for shipments using I-70 would be through the Northeastern Denver metropolitan area to I-25, then connecting with I-80 at Cheyenne, Wyoming.
-For reasons we do not understand, DOE's FEISmap has the trucks on I-70 turning north on I-29 to connect with I-680/I-80 near Omaha, so that the major stream of shipments from the Southeastern region avoids Colorado altogether.
-Preliminary analysis indicates that DOE's route choice could add more than 20 miles to each of tens of thousands of shipments, compared to the new preferred route in Colorado.
+For reasons we do not understand, DOE's FEIS map has the trucks on I-70 turning north on I-29 to connect with I-680/I-80 near Omaha, so that the major stream of shipments from the Southeastern region avoids Kansas and Colorado altogether.
+[Figures 35, 39, and 47] Preliminary analysis indicates that DOE's route choice could add more than 20 miles to each of tens of thousands of shipments, compared to the new preferred route in Colorado.
 We are continuing to study this route.

 A second DOE highway route of concern was called to our attention by the State of Pennsylvania.
 DOE's FEIS map shows shipments from six reactor sites using the Pennsylvania Turnpike (I-76) West of Harrisburg.
-Pennsylvania authorities informed us that all placarded hazardous material shipments must use bypasses to avoid four tunnels along this segment of the Turnpike, and that no SNF shipments have ever used this route.
+[Figure 49] Pennsylvania authorities informed us that all placarded hazardous material shipments must use bypasses to avoid four tunnels along this segment of the Turnpike, and that no SNF shipments have ever used this route.
 It is not clear how DOE could have missed these restrictions, since the Pennsylvania bypass requirements are clearly stated in a U.S. DOT guidance document cited as a reference in the FEIS.
 We are continuing to study this route also.
 Otherwise, DOE's FEIS routes agree with those identified by Nevada as most likely routes to Yucca Mountain.
 The primary truck routes out of New England and the Middle Atlantic states converge on I-80/90 near Cleveland, pick up shipments from Midwestern reactors, and follow I-80 west from Chicago through Des Moines, Omaha, Cheyenne, and Salt Lake City to I-15.